 Kenneth Tin-Kin Hung – political satire done with After Effects

 sita sings the blue – many different animation techniques

-Create a 15-30 second animation using After Effects and/or Animate.
+Create a 15-30 second animation using After Effects, Animate and/or Character Animator.
 The animation should include sound and be between 720×1080 and 1080×1920 pixels in size.
 I would start by creating a storyboard or project narrative.
 Create the artwork in photoshop/illustrator/Animate/After Effects.

-adobe tv has an introduction to animating in after effects here.
+adobe has an tutorials for animating in after effects here.

 Video CoPilot After effects tutorials basic AE tutorials with a little more attitude

 Flash (the old Animate) – first 2 are fortune cookie projs, the others are there just to show the interactive possibilities of flash:

 ariana – nature is the master – manard – grandma dance – fridgemagnets

 Unity is one of the most popular game engines available and has been used to make several AAA games and high-quality indie games. it emphasizes a drag and drop functionality and is very beginner friendly.
 Unity works on OSX & Windows, and can output to a wide variety of platforms.